All Episodes

 Here's the next question.

-Uh draw some contrast between you, Giuliani McCain, and Romney.
+Draw some contrast between you, Giuliani McCain, and Romney.

-What makes uh Mike Huckabee different?
+What makes Mike Huckabee different?

-I became governor and was able to get things done in the way of tax cuts and transportation to rebuild roads, uh, some of the most significant education improvements and uh some innovative things, frankly, that many people wouldn't expect out of a Republican.
+I became governor and was able to get things done in the way of tax cuts and transportation to rebuild roads, some of the most significant education improvements and some innovative things, frankly, that many people wouldn't expect out of a Republican.

-Focus on music and art and education, uh health care innovations that have you know, I didn't grow up a child of privilege, and I can uh relate to a lot of people out there who understand what struggle is like because a lot of Americans every day get up and they don't face uh the decision between are they gonna vacation in the Caribbean or the Riviera, they face whether they can squeeze the handle on the gas pump and put enough uh fuel in the tank to get to work.
+You know, I didn't grow up a child of privilege, and I can relate to a lot of people out there who understand what struggle is like because a lot of Americans every day get up and they don't face the decision between are they going to vacation in the Caribbean or the Riviera.

-I'm very pleased to win, let me tell you.
+I'm very pleased to win.

-I got a higher percentage even than the president got eight years ago.
+Let me tell you, I got a higher percentage even than the president got eight years ago.

-And you know, it was a warm day, and actually it was difficult turning people out.
+And, you know, it was a warm day, and actually, it was difficult turning people out.

-We hope to get out about 4,000 to 5,000.
+We hoped to get out about 4,000 to 5,000.

 We did.

-They came, they voted.
+They voted.

 I won.